-FEW players have dominated the game of basketball with as much physicality as Amar’e Stoudemire and Shawn Kemp.
-The two injury plagued forwards never reached their full potential, but for a brief period of time they wowed us with their athleticism on a nightly basis.
-Poster dunks and points per game don’t do either enough justice, despite both of them carving out their reputation above the rim.
-On paper ‘S.T.A.T’ and ‘Reign Man’ had very similar careers, but the two deserve us to dig deeper to determine who had the better tenure in the L.
+FEW have physically dominated the game of basketball like Amar’e Stoudemire and Shawn Kemp.
+The two injury-plagued forwards never reached their full potential, but for a brief period of time, they wowed us with their above the rim athleticism on a nightly basis.
+On paper ‘S.T.A.T’ and ‘Reign Man’ had very similar NBA careers, but the two deserve us to dig deeper to determine who had the better tenure in the league.

-AS is the way in most of these argument’s one dude dominated the offensive debate, and one dominates the defensive one.
+AS is the way in most of these Compare the Pair argument’s, one dude dominates the offensive debate, and one dominates the defensive debate.
 Nothing new here.
-Kemp’s defense outranks Stoudemire, not purely by numbers.
-Kemp was a better rebounder that much is clear, but their block numbers are almost identical.
-Throughout the late 90’s as Kemp was a star he was tasked with guarding the likes of Charles Barkley, Chris Webber and Karl Malone while Stoudemire guarded superstars like Tim Duncan, Kevin Garnett and Dirk Nowtizki.
-The first group are definitely more of a physical and bruising group, which makes Kemp’s stats during that era even more impressive.
-Neither will be remembered for their defensive prowess, but Kemp’s ability to guard his superstar peers was greater than Stoudamire’s.
+With injuries plaguing part of Stoudemire’s career, Kemp outpaced when it came to career totals.
+However, Kemp also claims bragging rights as the proud owner of a higher rebounding, steal and block career average then Stoudemire.
+The ‘Reign Man’ was tasked with guarding the likes of Charles Barkley, Chris Webber and Karl Malone in the late 90’s while Stoudemire was forced to go to war with superstars like Tim Duncan, Kevin Garnett and Dirk Nowitzki.
+It’s impossible to split those two groups, with both Kemp and S.T.A.T. forced to defend some of the game’s greatest big men.
+Neither will be remembered for their defensive prowess, but Kemp’s ability to quell his superstar peers was greater than Stoudamire’s.

 VERDICT – AMAR’E STOUDEMIRE